-Component Requirement Backend NetApp Cloud Volumes ONTAP storage capacity At least 300GB available Worker nodes (Azure compute requirement) At least 3 worker nodes total, with 4 vCPU cores and 12GB RAM each Load balancer Service type "LoadBalancer" available for ingress traffic to be sent to services in the operational environment cluster FQDN (Azure DNS zone) A method for pointing the FQDN of Astra Control Center to the load balanced IP address f Astra Trident 23.01 or newer installed and configured and NetAppy ONTAP version 9.9.1 or newer will be used as a storage backend Image registry NetApp provides a registry that you can use to obtain Astra Control Center build images: http://netappdownloads.jfrog.io/docker-astra-control- prodContact NetApp Support to obtain instructions on using this image

-Component Requirement Astra Trident / ONTAP configuration Astra Control Center requires that a storage class be created and set as the default storage class.
+Component Requirement Backend NetApp Cloud Volumes ONTAP storage capacity At least 300GB available Worker nodes (Azure compute requirement) At least 3 worker nodes total, with 4 vCPU cores and 12GB RAM each Load balancer Service type "LoadBalancer" available for ingress traffic to be sent to services in the operational environment cluster FQDN (Azure DNS zone) A method for pointing the FQDN of Astra Control Center to the load balanced IP address , Astra Trident 21.04 or newer installed and configured and NetApp ONTAP version 9.5 or newer will be used as a storage backend Image registry You must have an existing private registry, such as Azure Container Registry (ACR), to which you can push Astra Control Center build images.
+You need to provide the URL of the image registry where you will upload the images.
+You need to enable anonymous access to pull Restic images for backups.
+Astra Trident / ONTAP configuration Astra Control Center requires that a storage class be created and set as the default storage class.
 Astra Control Center supports the following ONTAP Kubernetes storage classes that are created when you import your Kubernetes cluster into NetApp BlueXP.
-These are provided by Astra Trident: • vsaworkingenvironment-<>-ha-nas csi.trident.netapp.io vsaworkingenvironment-<>-ha-san csi.trident.netapp.io vsaworkingenvironment-<>-single-nas csi.trident.netapp.io vsaworkingenvironment-<>-single-san csi.trident.netapp.io
+These are provided by Astra Trident: • vsaworkingenvironment-<>-ha-nas csi.trident.netapp.io • vsaworkingenvironment-<>-ha-san csi.trident.netapp.io • vsaworkingenvironment-<>-single-nas csi.trident.netapp.io • vsaworkingenvironment-<>-single-nas csi.trident.netapp.io